Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Fort Jackson and Other Training Posts

-Fort Jackson in South Carolina is the largest basic training center, processing over 50% of all new recruits.
-Other key locations include Fort Leonard Wood in Missouri, Fort Sill in Oklahoma, and Fort Moore (formerly Fort Benning) in Georgia.
+Other important sites include Fort Leonard Wood in Missouri, Fort Sill in Oklahoma, and Fort Moore (formerly Fort Benning) in Georgia.

 Training Schedule by Post

-• Fort Moore: Incorporates more field exercises
+• Fort Moore: Incorporates additional field exercises

-• Fort Sill: Features artillery-specific training modules
+• Fort Sill: Includes artillery-specific training modules

 Life During Basic Training